 Welcome to the Love Kitchen

-The organization has no paid staff; all donations go to those who need it most.
-Our ultimate goal is to provide nourishment for anyone who is hungry and to establish a community center to serve as a safe haven supporting area children and their families.
+The organization has no paid staff.
+All donations go to those who need it most.
+Our goal is to provide nourishment for anyone who is hungry and to establish a community center to serve as a haven supporting area children and their families.

 “Volunteering as head chef at The Love Kitchen allows me to do something I love, while also fulfilling a need in my community.
 When I see people come in and enjoy the food, I get to go home knowing I played some small part in preparing that person a warm meal, and maybe some happiness too.”

 “The girl I brought with me to volunteer at The Love Kitchen is autistic and has a servant’s heart.
 She loved coming here to volunteer and everyone was so welcoming and inviting.”

 “After I retired from teaching for over 40 years, I lost my sense of purpose.
 One day at a church luncheon, I met Helen and Ellen.
 All it took was Helen saying, ‘Well honey, if you have time – come on down Thursday.’
 That was nearly 20 years ago, and I’ve been here ever sense.
 It’s not work; it’s fun.”

 “I chose to be a part of The Love Kitchen because of the sisters and how they showed love.
 They treated everyone as equals here and that was something I wanted to be a part of.”

 “The Love Kitchen is a way to give back to the people.
 Sometimes people are too proud to ask and here, we do it out of pure love.
 To me, there’s nothing better than being here and giving.
 The Love Kitchen would be lost without it’s volunteers.”

 “I’ve been a part of The Love Kitchen for nearly 30 years.
 I knew the sisters and fell in love with how much they cared about people and building relationships in the community.
 Everyone here becomes family, which allows those without family to still know they’re welcome and loved.”